IBM/unitxt/docs/docs/llm_as_judge.rst

         <INST>{input}</INST>

-5. Optionally, a system prompt passed to the judge model.
+5. Optionally, a system prompt to pass to the judge model.
 This can provide additional context for evaluation.

 Understanding these components is crucial for effectively leveraging LLM as a judge metrics.
 With this foundation, let's delve into how to utilize and create these metrics in the Unitxt package.